rolansen/rolansen.github.io/neutral_landscape_models/grfs_and_randomsets.md

   </figure>
 </div>\

-Note that this GRF has little variation compared to our first one.
+Note that we use fasterize to convert the grains to a raster sampled to the resolution of the other images, which speeds up raster::mask(), and that the noise GRF has little variation compared to our first one.

 -----